infinum/frontend-handbook/React/Project structure.md

 ### UI Components

 When adding UI components, you should be able to distinguish them by:

 1. Page scope based components
-2. Components that are shared all accross the app
+2. Components that are shared all across the app
 3. Large and complex components which contain a lot of stylings, different layouts and child components.

 Lowercase folders are indicators of a page scoped components, shared components and meta components, while PascalCase folders and filenames should be used for components naming.